mmisiorek/coin-info/README.rst

 Coin-info Back-end application
 ==================================

 It is written with Node.js+Express.js.
+It is written with Node.js+Express.js.
+The application is going to add 50 random transactions when it is in development mode and the blockchain is empty (the current block number is equal to 0).

 Installation
 ---------------